/*

 <<link "A. Go around immediately.
 Full power, positive rate, clean up, declare missed."
 "Dec6_GoAround">><</link>>

-<<link "B. Continue — the truck is stopped, the runway at the touchdown zone is clear, you can touch down, roll out long, and clear past him."
+<<link "B. Continue.
+The truck is stopped, the touchdown zone is clear, you can touch down, roll out long, and clear past him."
 "Dec6_Continue">><</link>>

-<<link "C. Side-step to runway 1, which is intersecting — key the mic, request the clear runway."
+<<link "C. Side-step to runway 1.
+Key the mic, request the crossing runway instead."
 "Dec6_Sidestep">><</link>>

-<<link "D. Delay the flare, land long — put it down beyond the truck's position.
+<<link "D. Delay the flare and land long.
+Put it down beyond the truck's position.
 The runway is 7,000 feet; there's pavement past him."
 "Dec6_LandLong">><</link>>

 "Two-seven Echo Romeo going around."